|12-13-2014, 01:19 PM||#1|

 Leg 1 (easy, 99% street/twisties) 41.2 miles

 This route will take you south on the curvy asphalt HWY 92 to the community of Chestnut Hill (home of Bush’s Beans but you’ll be detoured around this).
 You will pass a few lake access points along HWY 92 where you can ride your bike down to the lakeshore.
-Also along the way is a scenic water wheel just before the Forbidden Caverns.
+Also along the way is the Blowing Cave Mill just before the Forbidden Caverns.

 Alpine drive, recently repaved, will snake its way atop of English Mountain.
 Stop for photos/scenic views at the top.
 At the bottom, you will pick up Jones Cove road, another fun twisty back road.
 After a short jaunt on HWY 321, you will take HWY 32 into the Smoky Mountains.
 This road is VERY curvy and will be dangerous if there are leaves covering it (it’s on the north side of the mountain and doesn’t dry out quickly).
 Here's a good thread by KYwoodsrider that has a lot of good pictures.
 The last mile or so of this road is graded gravel (keep in mind if you’re on street bike and that concerns you).